VanMobile/vm-kb/outreach/benefitsAnalysis.md

 full support and contribution of other developers who are solving the same problems

-delegate roadblock to the team
+delegate technical roadblocks to the team

 don't need to do job interviews for each contract

 don't have to fuss with drawing out the contract details

-don't have to experience being micro-managed by a program manager
+don't have to deal with being micro-managed by a program manager or middle management anymore

 can work fully remotely
 - and set your own hours

-can help others on the team as you gain experience
+can help others on the team as you gain experience with common problems

 seamlessly move from contract to contract

 work on the same set of technologies for every contract

+work on more greenfield projects
+- and less legacy code

 choose the contracts you like best
 - that are local to you or in your time zone
-- or of a product type that you are most interested, experienced in, or passionate about
+- or of a product type that you are most interested in, experienced in, or passionate about